Pokérus is a rare but beneficial virus that your pokémon can catch. Read below to learn how to get Pokérus.

 To give Pokérus to friends, just give them a Pokérus-infected pokémon, or have them trade you a pokémon to infect.
 You might also be able to give them Pokérus if they defeat your Pokérus-infected pokémon in battle.

-A pokémon who is in your party will become immune to the Pokérus after about two days (although I have read that it is a little random, and might last a little longer than that sometimes).
+A pokémon who is in your party will become immune to the Pokérus after approximately two days (but it can randomly be longer or shorter than that).
 The day is counted down at midnight.
 However, if you put a pokémon with Pokérus into a PC Box, then that pokémon's countdown won't decrease at all, which means that you can keep Pokérus indefinitely if at least one of your PC Box pokémon has it.

 However, the EV-boosting effect of Pokérus lasts forever once a pokémon has had Pokérus.
 After the Pokémon becomes immune, the PKRS badge on the status screen will be replaced with a small smiley face to the right of that pokémon's picture, which represents the fact that that pokémon has had the Pokérus.
 Once this happens, that pokémon can no longer spread Pokérus to others, but it will always have the EV bonus from that point on.